Jordan at the Asian Games

 Jordan have competed at all-but-one Asian Games since their first participation in 1986, with the exception of the 1990 edition in Beijing.
-Including the 2018 edition, Jordan have won 45 medals, including five gold, 16 silver and 24 bronze medals.
-These have been won in six sports: Taekwondo (24), Karate (nine), Jujitsu (five), Boxing (five), Bodybuilding (one) and Wrestling (one).
+Jordan has won 53 medals, including five gold, 21 silver and 27 bronze medals.
+These have been won in seven sports: Taekwondo (27), Karate (13), Jujitsu (five), Boxing (five), Basketball (one), Bodybuilding (one) and Wrestling (one).

 Seoul 1986

 Jordan's first participation came at the 10th Asian Games, hosted by the South Korean capital Seoul in 1986.
 Jordan sent athletes to compete football, basketball, athletics, taekwondo, and archery and succeeded in winning four medals in taekwondo.
 Three silver medals were won by Ahmed Ali, Tawfiq Nuweiser and Samer Kamal and a bronze was won by Tariq Al-Lababidi.
 The taekwondo national team ranked third overall, level with Indonesia, in the standings behind South Korea, who won seven gold medals, and Iran, who won two medal including a gold.
 Overall, Jordan came in 16th out of 22 countries that won medals and fifth out of eight Arab nations that won medals.